 For the Jobseekers

-- For jobseekers, the job description describe the company in a nutshell and the opportunities it has on offer for them.
+- For jobseekers, the job description describes the company in a nutshell and the opportunities it has on offer for them.

 - It provides a specific overview of the job role as well as what is expected from the right candidate.